-Augsburg College is a Travelers Empowering Dreams for Graduation and Employment (EDGE) partner institution and has been awarded a substantial grant to support the following goals:
+Augsburg University is a Travelers Empowering Dreams for Graduation and Employment (EDGE) partner institution and has been awarded a substantial grant to support the following goals:

-- Increase the pipeline of underrepresented students to college
+- Increase the pipeline of underrepresented students to University

 - Help students from underrepresented communities graduate from college